Did you know we have a Registered Dietitian here for you?

 We are happy to work with you in accommodating your special diet.
 We have trained our dining staff and student employees to be aware of food allergies and how to handle situations involving students with food allergies.
-Feel free to discuss ingredient information with any of our dining services staff, our Executive Chef, Nathan Mileski, CEC, or our registered dietitian, Robin Rahoi, RD, MPA.
-You can also utilize our newest program, MyMenu, to find out what menu selections are for each day of the week.
+Feel free to discuss ingredient information with any of our dining services staff.
+You can also utilize MyMenu to find out what menu selections are for each day of the week.

 For our guests with special diets, (i.e. vegan, vegetarian or gluten-free) we provide a separate refrigerator stocked with foods such as gluten-free breads, cereals, tortillas, desserts, various snack foods, dressings and sauces.
 We also stock vegan soy milk, cheeses, spreads and desserts.
-Please contact our registered dietitian, Robin Rahoi, RD, MPA at firstname.lastname@example.org if you would like additional diet information.
+At Northern Lights Dining, Robin’s Nook is our allergen friendly room.
+For access, please contact us at email@example.com.

 Although NMU Dining has done its best to provide accurate information, we ask diners with food allergies to be responsible about their diets.
 If you have a life threatening allergy we recommend that you wear a medic alert bracelet and share this information with the Dining Services staff, your Resident Advisor, and medical professionals.
 It may also be prudent to alert your roommate and friends, so they will be able to assist you in the case of a reaction.

 NMU Dining has identified soy, wheat, milk, eggs, MSG, tree nuts, peanuts, sunflower, shellfish, fish, and sesame in our products.
 Although NMU Dining has done their best to provide accurate information with regard to allergens in our foods, we cannot guarantee the accuracy of the information presented on MyMenu.